 You may opt out from receiving marketing material at any time by sending an email to us containing your name and other identifying information.

 Disclosure of Data to Third Parties

-Other non-personal information will be collected and used by Newstate Media Pty Ltd and may be transferred to third parties.
+Other non-personal information will be collected and used by Inquirer and may be transferred to third parties.

 In addition to non-personal information collected through the ordering or registration or registration processes, information is automatically collected about traffic around the Site.
 This is also only used in aggregate form and no individual user will be identified.